Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 O(n² + n) simplifies to O(n²)O(n³ + 10n) becomes O(n³)O(n³ + n² + n) simplifies to O(n³)Now that you understand what Big O notation means and how it helps us describe the growth rate of algorithms, it’s time to go one step deeper.

-You’ve seen that Big O gives us an upper bound, it tells us how fast an algorithm’s running time can grow in the worst case.
+Big O gives us an upper bound.
+It tells us how fast an algorithm’s running time can grow in the worst case.

 But not every input triggers that worst-case behavior.
-Some inputs make an algorithm run much faster, while others make it painfully slow.
+Some inputs make an algorithm run much faster, while others make it much slower.

 So how do we capture that difference?